 Why do you spend so much on fundraising?

-The Foundation’s spend on fundraising is watched closely by our management and board of directors.
-We strive to be efficient and effective with our donor dollars.
+Heart & Stroke’s spend on fundraising is watched closely by our management and board of directors and we strive to be efficient.

-What this spend does not show is that many of our fundraising programs are intrinsically linked with providing health information and activities that can improve and extend the lives of Canadians.
+What numbers don’t show is that many of our fundraising programs are intrinsically linked with providing health information and activities that can improve and extend the lives of Canadians.

 Heart&Stroke Big Bike and Jump Rope for Heart, for example, are more costly to operate, but they are programs that enable us to engage participants in healthy activities and share health information and resources.
 As a grassroots organization, we are committed to these community-based fundraising and education activities.